 I have been studying and practicing Ashtanga Yoga philosophy and asana since 1999.
-After 10 years of practicing and studying I decided to help spread the love by teaching as well, but I still consider myself first and foremost a student.
-I have been teaching yoga at the Front Climbing Club in Salt Lake City since 2010 and have continued to study as much as possible with my favorite beloved teachers.
+After 10 years of practicing and studying I decided to help spread the love by teaching as well.
+I love being a yoga student and have continued to study as much as possible with my beloved teachers.

 I am so grateful to be part of a lineage that has brought inner abundance and harmony, and outer discipline and health to my life and well as the lives of many others around the world.
 Experiencing a deeply rooted yoga practice can bring insight into the meaning of the experience of life.